githubixx/ansible-role-wireguard/README.md

       tags: role-wireguard
 ```

-Example Inventory using two different WireGuard interfaces on host "multi"
+Example inventory using two different WireGuard interfaces on host "multi"
 --------------------------------------------------------------------------

 This is a complex example using yaml inventory format: